• Zur Hauptnavigation springen

 General Strain Theory (Agnew)

-Robert Agnew’s General Strain Theory (GST) extends and refines the classical anomie and strain approaches by broadening the range of sources of strain and by offering a more nuanced, psychologically informed explanation of how strain leads to crime.
-Unlike Merton, who focused on the disjunction between culturally valued goals and socially legitimate means, Agnew emphasized
+Robert Agnew’s General Strain Theory (GST) explains crime as a response to strainful experiences that generate negative emotions such as anger and frustration.
+It extends classical anomie and strain theories by broadening the range of sources of strain and by offering a more nuanced, psychologically informed explanation of how strain leads to crime.
+While Merton’s

 continue …